joshgallantt/Nexus/README.md

 ✅ Benefits
 * Maximum throughput — events processed in parallel
 * Low latency — no queueing or blocking
-* Ideal for SDKs like Firebase, Sentry, Mixpanel
 * No ordering constraints

 ⚠️ Your Responsibility